electrode-io/electrode-native/docs/cli/cauldron/repo/add.md

 **Options**

-`--current true|false`
+- `--current true|false`

   - Set the repository as the active repository after adding it to the collection of repositories.
   - If this option is not provided, you are prompted to choose if you want to set the repository as the active repository.

+- `--force/-f true|false`

+  Overwrite an existing alias with the same name

 **Example**